Graham Ludlow: Producer

 Ludlow produced and wrote the screenplay for the indie film Naked Dragon (2014).

 Ludlow was a producer of the award-winningBaroness von Sketch Show (2016).

 In 2021, Incendo appointed Ludlow to the role of production and development executive, Canada.
 Some of the titles he has produced at Incendo include Terror Train (2022), Marry F*** Kill (2022), The Amityville Curse (2023) and Guess Who (2024).
-He is also an Executive Producer of the series Clean Sweep (2023) and the Roku original movie Jingle Bell Love (2024).
+He is also an Executive Producer of the series Clean Sweep (2023) and the Roku original movies Jingle Bell Love (2024), Jingle Bell Wedding (2025), and Merry Little Mystery (2025).

+Ludlow is currently an Executive Producer of the recently announced comedy series Meatballs, a modern adaptation of the original film, for Crave.